shinwookim/SP2023-Notes/1550/04 Scheduling.md

 But how short can we make the quantum?
 Suppose the quantum was equal to the unit time it takes to perform a context switch (say we call this 1 time unit).
 | CS  | A   | CS  |B|
 | --- | --- | --- |---|
 But this would mean that out of every 2 time unit, only 1 unit is spent doing useful work.

-But how short?
- Suppose
-Quantum = Context switch = 1 unit.

-At most, 1 out of 2 time units, is spent doing useful work

-Useful work is only 50% of total time.

-Our 4ghz cpu is now 2 ghz

-How do we make sure useful work is maximized?

-Make the context switch is relatively small...i.e., incentive to make Q as long as possib le!
+Hence our CPU is only as 50% efficient as advertised (Our 4GHz CPU is running at an effective speed of 2GHz).
+To maximize, the time spent doing useful work, we need to reduce the number of context switches.
+That is, we need to increase the time given to doing process work.
+Hence, we now have a incentive to make the quantum as long as possible.
+Thus, choosing an effective quantum is a crucial task of balacing these factors.